 American fashion executive John D. Idol has been chief executive officer of luxury fashion brand Michael Kors since 2003 and played an instrumental role in the company’s turnaround.

-Since then, both sales and profitability have ballooned.
+During his tenure sales and profitability ballooned.
+According to the 2016 annual report, profit continues to grow.
+“In Fiscal 2016, our retail segment reported net sales of $2.395 billion, which represented a 12.2% increase from net sales of $2.135 billion in Fiscal 2015.”
 Idol, who is a former chief executive of Donna Karan, helped reposition the brand as a classic, American “jet-set” lifestyle company, and Kors’ sportswear-influenced designs began to attract international attention.

 In late 2012, the company went public after five consecutive years of same-store sales growth and strong profitability every quarter.
 The IPO also saw Idol take on the chairman role.
 He still retains 1 percent of the company’s shares and has sold shares for upwards of $400 million since the public offering.